johnpapwinter/structural-programming-mini-projects/README.md

 (the file must contain more than 6 numbers and a max of 49 numbers) with a range from 1 to 49.
 The numbers must be added to an array which will then be sorted (e.g. with Arrays.sort()).
 Then, the app will produce all possible groupings of 6 numbers.
 After each group, it's going to filter it so that it adheres to the following criteria:
-1) It contains at least 4 even numbers, 2) it contains a maximum of 4 odd numbers, 3) it has a max of 2 numbers in sequence,
+1) It contains at least 4 even numbers
+2) it contains a maximum of 4 odd numbers
+3) it has a max of 2 numbers in sequence,
-4) it has at most 3 numbers that have the same ending, 5) it has at most 3 numbers in the same ten.
+4) it has at most 3 numbers that have the same ending
+5) it has at most 3 numbers in the same ten.
 Then, it prints out the groups in a txt file.

 Project 2
 ----------------------------------------
-Δημιουργήστε μία εφαρμογή επαφών για ένα κινητό τηλέφωνο, η οποία μπορεί να περιέχει μέχρι 500 επαφές.
-Κάθε επαφή έχει Επώνυμο, Όνομα και Τηλέφωνο.
-Για να αποθηκεύεται τις επαφές χρησιμοποιήστε ένα δισδιάστατο πίνακα 500x3 όπου στη 1η θέση κάθε επαφής θα αποθηκεύεται το Επώνυμο, στη 2η θέση το Όνομα και στη 3η θέση το τηλέφωνο, όλα ως String.
-Υλοποιήστε τις βασικές CRUD πράξεις: Αναζήτηση Επαφής με βάση το τηλέφωνο, Εισαγωγή Επαφής (αν δεν υπάρχει ήδη), Ενημέρωση Επαφής (εάν υπάρχει), Διαγραφή Επαφής (εάν υπάρχει).
-Η main() θα πρέπει να εμφανίζει ένα μενού στον χρήστη, οποίος θα επιλέγει την κατάλληλη πράξη ή Έξοδο από την εφαρμογή και με την κατάλληλη καθοδήγηση της εφαρμογής θα επιτελεί την επιλεγμένη πράξη.
+Create an app for a mobile phone that can store up to 500 contacts.
+Each contact must have a first name, last name, and number.
+To store the contacts, you must use a 500x3 array which stores the last name in the first column, the name in the second, and the number in the third, all as a String.
+Apply the basic CRUD operations: Search contact by number, insert contact (if it doesn't alreay exist, update contact (if it exists), delete contact (if it exists).
+Main() must show a menu to the user and the user will be able to select the operation or exit the app.

 Project 3